wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 K8s recognizes both imperative and declarative yaml files.

 ### Declarative vs. Declarative

 <a target="_blank" href="https://medium.com/payscale-tech/imperative-vs-declarative-a-kubernetes-tutorial-4be66c5d8914?">REF</a>:

+* Imperative commands act directly on live objects.

+* Declarative commands act on yaml files which define objects.

 TASK: Create a pod with the ubuntu image to run a container to sleep for 5000 seconds.
-Modify the file ubuntu-sleeper-2.yaml.
+(Modify file ubuntu-sleeper-2.yaml)

    <pre>apiVersion: v1
 kind: Pod